enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/simulation/index.rst

   - command_tb
   - bist_tb

-hdd.py is a simplified HDD model implementing all SATA layers.
+Models for all the layers of SATA and a simplified HDD model are provided.
-To run a simulation, move to ./lib/sata/test and run:
+To run a simulation, go to ./test and run:
-  - make simulation_name
+  - make <simulation_name>